Supporting vulnerable residents

 There is also a national helpline which operates 24 hours a day, just dial 0808 2000 247.

-Domestic Violence Homicide Reviews are commissioned by local Community Safety Partnerships in response to deaths caused through cases of domestic violence.
-They are subject to the guidance issued by the Home Office in 2006 under the Domestic Violence Crime & Victims Act 2004.
+Domestic Homicide Reviews are commissioned by local Community Safety Partnerships in response to a death involving domestic violence or abuse.
+They are subject to the guidance issued by the Home Office under Section 9 of the Domestic Violence Crime & Victims Act 2004.

 Protecting Vulnerable Adults and Children